 This guidance, originally published in March 2021, was developed in consultation with regulatory bodies, schools and their representatives, Public Health Scotland and other partners.
-This update is issued in December 2021, in light of amended international travel requirements.
+This update is issued in February 2022.

 Establishments may also find the existing Scottish Government guidance for residential children's houses, residential schools and secure care facilities on staffing, social distancing and self-isolation useful.
 This guidance is updated regularly.
 They should also be familiar with guidance on symptoms of coronavirus.